fabienne088/immo-eliza-ml/README.md

 This project took form in six days.

 ## 📌 Personal Situation
-This project was made during the AI Bootcamp at BeCode.
+This project was made as part of the AI Bootcamp at BeCode.